robgaston/baygeo/_includes/index.md

 Coding will be done in branches of the [`fargeo/arches` fork](https://github.com/fargeo/arches).

+Instead of cloning the `fargeo/arches` fork, it is probably much easier to just change remote on your existing arches (commands below under 'Preparation').

 Each team will code in a separate branch, merging from each other as needed.

 At the end of the trip, the group will evaulate the viability of merging any code from these branches into `master`, and ultimately back into [`archesproject/arches`](https://github.com/archesproject/arches).